 Brainstorm implementation strategies

-There are many ways to implement the Move Your Way campaign in your local community.
+There are many ways to use Move Your Way to encourage physical activity — no matter your organization’s size, location, or budget.
 This list is based on creative ideas from the Move Your Way pilot communities and evidence-based strategies for getting people active.
 Use it as a starting point to help you brainstorm ways for using Move Your Way in your own community!

 Use built environment promotion